Licensing Overview & FAQs

 Our Board does not complete criminal background checks, but applicants must answer a series of self-attestation questions related to criminal history and professional licensing actions when applying for or renewing a license.
 Any affirmative response requires an explanatory statement and supporting documentation of the incident and its resolution.
 Per Board policy, the Board’s Executive Director will review the application and either 1) make a determination on the matter or 2) place the matter on the agenda of the next meeting for a review by the Board.

 All renewals are completed through our online renewal page.
 It is the professional responsibility of the licensee to ensure their license is renewed in a timely manner.
-Renewal reminders are automatically sent by our licensing database to the email on record and licensees should check spam/junk mail folders as these messages are sometimes caught there.
-More information may be found on our License Types & Requirements page.
+Renewal reminders are sent to the email on record multiple times prior to expiration and licensees should check spam/junk mail folders as these messages are sometimes caught there.